From: Robert Griesemer

 @@ -4985,8 +4991,9 @@ make(T, n) channel asynchronous channel of type T, buffer size n

-The size arguments n
+The size arguments n and m must be integer values.

 -A constant size argument must not be negative, and

-are provided and are constant, then
+-if both n and m are provided and are constant, then

 +A constant size argument must be non-negative and

-+representable by a value of type int
++representable by a value of type int.

-are provided and are constant, then
++If both n and m are provided and are constant, then

-must be no larger than m
+n must be no larger than m.

-is negative or larger than m
+If n is negative or larger than m at run time,

 a run-time panic occurs.